Ardian Ismajli: Kosovo

-On 2 October 2016, Ismajli received a call-up from Kosovo for a 2018 FIFA World Cup qualification matches against Croatia and Ukraine, but a day before joining with national team, he was injured during a derby match between Dinamo Zagreb and Hajduk Split.
-On 29 May 2018, Ismajli made his debut with Kosovo in a friendly match against Albania after being named in the starting line-up.
+On 2 October 2016, Ismajli received a call-up from Kosovo for the 2018 FIFA World Cup qualification matches against Croatia and Ukraine.
+However, a day before joining the national team, he suffered an injury during a Croatian derby match between his team Hajduk Split and Dinamo Zagreb.
+On 29 May 2018, Ismajli made his debut for Kosovo in a friendly match against Albania, starting the match and playing the full 90 minutes in a 3–0 win.